 I’ll be trying to offer some solutions at the conference for media planners and marketers who are struggling to advocate a value-based planning approach.
 There are a number of ways that we try to ensure we remain brand-driven at Direct Line Group.
 These methods allow us to achieve a balance between acquisition and brand marketing.

 First, we take a very holistic approach to ROI measurement.
-We promote an understanding that there are varying levels of value in different customer segments, and that different advertising activities will drive different customer value profiles; and have contrasting effects over the longer term.
+We promote an understanding that there are varying levels of value in different customer segments and that different advertising activities will drive different customer value profiles, and have contrasting effects over the longer term.

 We use econometric modelling to measure distinct short, medium and long-term advertising effects.
-Together with our measurement partners Ebiquity we build long term brand models for each DLG brand, linking brand and customer experience metrics back to our base sales and understanding advertising’s role in driving them.
+Together with our measurement partners Ebiquity we build long-term brand models for each DLG brand, linking brand and customer experience metrics back to our base sales and understanding advertising’s role in driving them.

-The ability to observe natural experiements is a huge advantage for any portfolio brand and these are a rich source of insight for DLG.
-With three brands selling motor insurance for example, their different levels of brand equity can be looked at through a number of lenses.
+The ability to observe natural experiments is a huge advantage for any portfolio brand and these are a rich source of insight for DLG.
+With three brands selling motor insurance, for example, their different levels of brand equity can be looked at through a number of lenses.
 We can quantify those differences in numerous ways, looking at the efficiencies of the media activities in isolation, their funnel metrics, retention rates, or the propensity to cross-sell, etcetera.
 As long as non-brand factors are properly controlled for, having a portfolio of brands gives us a unique understanding a brand’s equity and how it’s built.

 Marketing effectiveness as a discipline, particularly advertiser side, has moved on since I’ve been in the industry and this has largely been out of necessity.
 Marketers are under greater pressure than ever to justify their investments and the advertising landscape has become more fractured in the digital age.
 At DLG our core function is evaluation and forecasting, but we are increasingly involved in campaign planning – promoting an evidence-based approach.
-In keeping with other advertisers we have developed into a much more consultative function within the organisation rather than merely a data hothouse
+In keeping with other advertisers, we have developed into a much more consultative function within the organisation rather than merely a data hothouse

 “At DLG the team are a naturally independent arbiter and advisor when it comes to thorny budget issues”

-In terms of budget allocation, marketing effectiveness teams are in a unique position to drive an evidence based planning approach.
+In terms of budget allocation, marketing effectiveness teams are in a unique position to drive an evidence-based planning approach.
 Insights can be drawn from a number of sources to advise on where you can increase or decrease investment, and where it would be wasteful or dangerous to do so.

-At DLG the team are a naturally independent arbiter and advisor when it comes to thorny budget issues, advising in a way that is brand and media-channel agnostic.
+At DLG the team members are a naturally independent arbiter and advisor when it comes to thorny budget issues, advising in a way that is brand and media-channel agnostic.
 If return on investment is measured holistically, distinctions between brand and acquisition marketing, become redundant.
-Marketers are then in a position to make fully informed, value based budget allocations with the freedom to optimise across all brands and marketing channels.
+Marketers are then in a position to make fully informed, value-based budget allocations with the freedom to optimise across all brands and marketing channels.
 This puts a value premium on insight within the organisation and leads to media plans with insight and evidence at their heart.

 “A marketing effectiveness role by its nature requires an understanding of how each marketing activity works in order to get a handle on it from an evaluation perspective”

 Marketing effectiveness professionals also have an important place in the industry as generalists.
 Marketing has become increasingly specialised, and rightly so.
-The arrival of digital media, and the tactical skills it requires, demanded it.
+The arrival of digital media, and the tactical skills it requires demanded it.
 Increasingly, marketers identify as ‘digital execution specialist’, ‘brand specialist’, or ‘below the line specialist’, and so on.
-Especially in bigger organisations there are fewer all-rounders.
+Especially in bigger organisations, there are fewer all-rounders.
 A marketing effectiveness role by its nature requires an understanding of how each marketing activity works in order to get a handle on it from an evaluation perspective.
-Effectiveness can therefore, give an over-arching view of what activities are really important when it comes to driving the business forward.
+Effectiveness can, therefore, give an over-arching view of what activities are really important when it comes to driving the business forward.
 Rather than fixating on intermediate metrics specific to one marketing discipline

 A brand like Direct Line has a compelling need for marketing that works.
 We aren’t on price comparison sites and have no physical brand assets.
-To find a route to market, offering market leading propositions and unbeatable customer service isn’t sufficient.
+To find a route to market, offering market-leading propositions and unbeatable customer service isn’t sufficient.
 We have to find ways to communicate this to our customers at scale and in a compelling way too.
 Insight is at the heart of DLG’s planning approach but the lessons we have learned can be applied in many other sectors to help brands grow.